-What Is Clinical Psychology?
+What is Clinical Psychology?

-What Is Counseling Psychology?
+What is Counseling Psychology?

-Should I Be A Clinical Or Counseling Psychologist?
+Should I Be a Clinical or Counseling Psychologist?

-Your choice of graduate psychology program will depend upon your interests.
+Your choice of graduate psychology program will depend on your interests.
 Are you interested in studying psychopathology and working with patients with serious psychological and mental health disorders?
 Or are you more interested in providing emotional and vocational support for a healthier population base?

 Whatever your career preference, a doctoral program in either clinical psychology or counseling psychology will serve you well.
 In fact, a peer-reviewed study of counseling and clinical psychology programs around the country found a significant number of similarities between the two types of programs, and noted it was more important to select a doctoral program that offered specialized concentrations and faculty whose interests align with yours (Morgan & Cohen, 2008).